DeveloperVishnuVardhan/AI-Companion/Readme.md

 - Fine tune the models to generalize well for our use cases.

 # Credits to https://theneuralmaze.substack.com/ for providing valuable resources through their blogs and openSource projects which inspired me to build this)

-- Take the application into production using AWS and github actions.
-- Fine tune the models to generalize well for our use cases.